 Learn to design, implement, evaluate, and revise educational programs for nurses.
 Fieldwork experience in NURS 6351 provides you with an opportunity to apply learning in a real-world environment.
 Our team of practicum coordinators is available to help at every step of your fieldwork journey.

 This sequence represents the minimum credits to completion.
 Credits to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate, call an Enrollment Specialist at 1-866-492-5336.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 1-866-492-5336.

 Transition to Graduate Study for Nursing